Skip to main content

 You should call an ambulance or go directly to the nearest emergency department if you are vomiting blood.
 Often the bleeding will stop quite quickly but in some cases it can become severe and life-threatening.
-So always play safe and seek medical help quickly.
+So always seek medical help quickly.

-There is a range of different causes - discussed below.
+There is a range of different causes - these are discussed below.
 Many causes can be treated but the first priority is to make sure the bleeding stops.
-The rest of this leaflet aims to give some background information but is not a substitute for obtaining immediate medical attention if you vomit blood.
+The rest of this leaflet aims to give some background information but is not a substitute for obtaining immediate medical attention if vomiting blood.

 Vomiting of blood is a medical emergency.
 In many cases the bleeding will stop quite quickly but in some cases it can become severe and life-threatening.
 Therefore, call an ambulance or go directly to the nearest emergency department if you vomit blood.